PriscillaAkumu/Accessories/README.md

-# fashionDemo
+# accessoriesDemo

-This is fully responsive fashion demo website with two sections i.e sidebar and mainbar built using HTML, CSS (grid-layout).
+This is a fully responsive accessories demo website with two sections i.e. sidebar and mainbar built using HTML, CSS (grid-layout).